ArsenShnurkov/places/README.md

 ## bugs & todo

-*	Data between OurAirports and MaxMind will not always match, then some spanish localized names won't be found.
+*	Data between OurAirports and MaxMind will not always match, then some Spanish localized names won't be found.
 For those `NULL` will be assigned.
 *	A data dump for Metropolitan Areas was not found, hence IATA codes like `NYC`, `CHI` and `BER` won't be found in the generated database.
 These areas and their codes are available [here](http://wikitravel.org/en/Metropolitan_Area_Airport_Codes).